 As an ag sales professional, you are an essential piece in the world of agricultural business.
 Farmers come to you because they trust your judgment and knowledge of seed, chemical, and in-season insights that will make their farms grow more efficiently and successfully.
 You are the supplier, project manager, advisor, and more to these farmers, which can be a lot on top of meeting goals.

-The world of agronomy and grain marketing is moving to an omnichannel approach.
-A product supplier wants to allow farmers to purchase their products any way they prefer.
+Farmers have more convenient access to products than ever before.
+Product suppliers allow farmers to purchase their products any way they prefer.
 In-person.
 Online.
 In the store.
 Or a combination of all three.

 The product categories you’re trying to sell are likely available online and are probably being sold by at least two retail competitors in your region.
 How do you get the right kind of attention when the products and services you’re selling are being sold by everyone else?